ConorWilliams/libfork/docs/benchmarks/benchmarks/knapsack.md

 T_\infty = \mathcal{O}(n)
 \]

-The serial benchmark validates the answer against a dynamic-programming oracle.
+The benchmark validates the answer against a dynamic-programming oracle.

 ## Scaling